-Mr. Bonesteel is a member of the Product Liability and Environmental Law & Toxic Tort Practice Groups at his law firm.
-For over thirty years, his practice has been concentrated in the defense of civil litigation with particular emphasis in defending pharmaceutical and medical device manufacturers in product liability matters.
+Mr. Bonesteel works as a lawyer, mediator, and arbitrator.
+He was a member of the Product Liability and Environmental Law & Toxic Tort Practice Groups at Haight, Brown and Bonesteel for forty-nine years.
+For over thirty years, his practice concentrated in the defense of civil litigation with particular emphasis in defending pharmaceutical and medical device manufacturers in product liability matters.
 He also has experience in environmental litigation.
 Mr. Bonesteel has served as national coordinating and coordinating counsel for clients in which he has been responsible for all phases of litigation and trial.
 Most notably, Mr. Bonesteel has been a part of legal teams on major national litigation and has served as national counsel for major manufacturing companies.
 He is admitted to practice before the US Supreme Court as well as seven other courts in California.

 Mr. Weaver brings over 40 years of insurance industry expertise to bear for the firm.
 The firm provides risk management, loss prevention and insurance related services to construction projectowners, contractors, design and consulting professionals, both directly and through their insurance brokers and legal counsel.
 This may include advice and analysis as well as placement of coverage with national and international insurers and reinsurers and also captive insurer and alternative risk transfer mechanism feasibility studies and formation.
 Expert witness capabilities in most areas of the insurance industry are offered, e.g. underwriting and rating, claim handling and procedure, accounting and finance, regulatory relations and filings and reinsurance.
 Mr. Weaver has been in numerous chief leadership positions for various insurance companies as well